NIPT Frequently asked questions

 - Patau syndrome (trisomy of chromosome 13)

-NIPT can also test for abnormal numbers of sex chromosomes.
+NIPT can also screen for abnormal numbers of sex chromosomes.
 Males usually have an X and a Y chromosome; females have two X chromosomes.
-On request from your doctor, NIPT can test for the presence of more or less than two sex chromosomes for no additional charge.
-This includes testing for
+On request from your doctor, NIPT can screen for the presence of more or less than two sex chromosomes for no additional charge.
+This includes screening for: